patrickcanny/review-scraper/README.md

 ## Areas for improvement/future work
 There are a few places where this code could be improved:
-- Adding some kind of linting/formatting tool (i.e. ESLint) for consistent coding standards
+- Adding some kind of linting/formatting tool (i.e. ESLint) for ensuring consistent coding standards.
-- I could not find a good way to mock cheerio in my unit tests, so in order to test the processor I had to actually run the scraper code in the unit test, which makes that particular test less like a unit test and more like an integration test
+- I could not find a good way to mock cheerio in my unit tests, so in order to test the processor I had to actually run the scraper code in the unit test, which makes that particular test less like a unit test and more like an integration test.
 - There are additional elements on the page that could be scraped to gather more data.
 There are reviews for individual aspects of the dealerships, and those review scores could be used to find which reviews are most positive.
 Additionally, it may be possible to affiliate specific employees with positive reviews to further refine the positivity score.
+- This project relies on an experimental feature that allows ES module imports in jest.
+If I were to start over, I may take a more minimalistic approach and lean more heavily on CommonJS syntax rather than ES syntax in order to avoid using experimental features.